 2. Fort Nelson, British Columbia

-Fort Nelson, between Dawson Creek and Watson Lake, is a small town with around 4,000 inhabitants.
-It serves as a strategic pause for travelers on the Alaska Highway, offering more than just essential amenities like stores and motels.
+Fort Nelson, between Dawson Creek and Watson Lake, is a small town of around 4,000 inhabitants.
+It serves as a strategic pause for travelers on the Alaska Highway and offers more than essential amenities like stores and motels.

-The Fort Nelson Heritage Museum, with its focus on the Alaska Highway's history, is a highlight, providing visitors with a deeper understanding of the road's significance and the region's past.
+The Fort Nelson Heritage Museum, which focuses on the Alaska Highway's history, is a highlight.
+It provides visitors with a deeper understanding of the road's significance and the region's past.

 Reflecting on Our Time in Fort Nelson